VikashhAdaikalavan/Tasks_List/README.md

-# Tasks_List
+# Tasks_List Web Application using flask module in Python and HTML
-An web app to maintain your tasks
+An web app to maintain your tasks made using Flask module and HTML